Convergence of normalized Betti numbers in nonpositive curvature: Introduction

 \subsection{Acknowledgments}

 M.A. was supported by the ERC Consolidator Grant 648017 and the NKFIH grant K109684.
 I.B. was partially supported by NSF grant DMS-1611851 and CAREER Award DMS-1654114.
 T.G was partially supported by ISF-Moked grant 2095/15.
+We would like to thank the referees for their careful reading of the paper and their many helpful suggestions.